 Open daily from 10 a.m. to 5 p.m.

 Admission is $5.
-Kids four and under-free.
+Free admission for kids four and under.
 Coastal Gallery Programs are included in the admission fee.

 Coastal Gallery Programs